wynksaiddestroy/py_stringmatching/docs/Tutorial.rst

    # create a whitespace tokenizer
    ws_tok = sm.WhitespaceTokenizer()

+Given the string "up up and away", the tokenizer alphabet_tok (defined above) will convert it into a bag of tokens ['up', 'up', 'and', 'away'], where the token 'up' appears twice.

 The following examples create tokenizer objects where the flag return_set is set to True.
 Thus these tokenizers will tokenize a string into a set of tokens.

 .. ipython:: python